Gary1080/Earthquake_Indonesia_Predictive_Model/README.md

 Strengths of Random Forest:

     * __Robustness__: RF is less prone to overfitting compared to NNs, particularly with small to medium-sized datasets.
-    * __Interpretability__: RF provides insights into feature importance, aiding in understanding the model's decision process.
+    * __Interpretability__: RF highlights feature importance, helping to understand the model's decision process.
     * __Flexibility__: RF handles both linear and nonlinear relationships effectively, whereas Linear Regression assumes linearity.
-    * __Less Data Preprocessing__: RF does not require extensive data scaling or normalization, unlike NNs, which need well-preprocessed data for optimal performance.
+    * __Less Data Preprocessing__: RF does not require extensive data scaling or normalisation, unlike NNs, which need well-preprocessed data for optimal performance.

 Given these advantages, the RF model is well-suited for predicting earthquake occurrences in the given dataset, providing reliable and interpretable results.